Charles Lewis Burini died of wounds on this day in 1915

 At the 1901 Census, age 9, Lewis was living at home at 25 Vine Street, Norton, with his parents 3 siblings.
 His older sister and brother (by ten years) had been born at the Imphal Barracks, Fulford, York.

-Charles was educated at Bower Memorial Schools, Norton.
+Charles was educated at Bower Memorial Schools in Norton.

 For many years, his father, Louis Burini, was a drill instructor of the local company of the 2nd Volunteer Battalion of the Yorkshire Regiment.

-Coming from a ‘soldier family’, it would have been no surprise when Charles enlisted 2 October 1903.
-He served in India for 15 months and in Africa for three years.
+On 2 October 1903, Charles enlisted in the Army and served in India for 15 months and then in Africa for three years.

-At the 1911 Census. he was stationed in England, as part of the 2nd Bn Alexandra P.W.O.
-Yorkshire Branch.
+At the time of the 1911 Census. he was stationed in England, as part of the 2nd Battalion of the Alexandra Princess Of Wales's Own (Yorkshire Regiment).
+He was appointed Lance-Corporal on 16 Feb 1914.

 He was buried in Boulogne Eastern Cemetery.

-Older brother William Augustus (born 1882) served in the Royal Garrison Artillery.
-No. 285397.
+Charles' two brothers also served during the war.
+His older brother, William Augustus, served in the Royal Garrison Artillery.
 He survived the war, with injuries and became a postman.
 He died in 1957.

-Younger brother Albert Ernest (born 1892/3) served and survived the war ending as a Captain.
+His younger brother, Albert Ernest, served and survived the war, ending as a Captain.
 He died in Newcastle in 1944

 7510 Sergt.
 Charles Lewis Burini, 2nd Bn Yorkshire Regiment ‘The Green Howards’.